 Let's first remind ourselves why you would even try to engage a patient in this type of Socratic interchange.
 Because simply supplying some type of reassuring "I got this" answer and motioning to the adjusting table is what most patients are hoping for.

 Yet if you have any hope of being anything but a self-directed pain clinic, you have an obligation to adjust both below and above the occiput.
 Granted, you can help a lot of grateful people by providing drug-free pain relief.
 However, if you have an interest in getting patients to appreciate the nervous system focus, whole body, non-allopathic, preventative and pediatric aspects of chiropractic care, you'll want to engage their cerebral cortex.

-It's not.
-It's often a strategy designed to try to reduce the length of the rants!
+It's often a patient strategy designed to try to reduce the length of your rants!

 A far more productive approach is to engage interested patients in some critical thinking.
-Granted, that's often too much work for today's digital-screened consumer but persevere and you're likely to find a handful of patients willing to play.
+Granted, that's often too much to ask for today's digital-screened consumer, but persevere and you're likely to find a handful of patients willing to play.

 Here are 52 questions you can ask patients to get you started.